QuadSpinner/Gaea2Docs-Reference/nodes/utility/gate.md

 # Properties

+- **Bake Node**
-- **Bake Node**: Bakes the Gate node including all the ancestors node.
+  Bakes the Gate node including all the ancestors node.